SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Bigger picture - what clients should be in core?
     * could it be opt in?
     * should sunpy core only have vso/jsoc?
-    * what about SOAR? shouldnt that be in core?
+    * what about SOAR? should not that be in core?
 It will be indexed by the VSO but the SOAR is still the official source.
     * VSO is more institutional but sunpy are more like talking to users
     * Should there be a formalized relationship between sunpy and VSO to have link between providers users?